As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-This Vegan Potato Salad has all the classic tangy flavors of American deli style mustard potato salad, but made healthier w/ homemade egg-free mayo!
+This vegan Roasted Red Potato Salad has all the classic tangy flavors of American deli style potato salad, but with lots of texture.
+It’s creamy, crunchy, and so delicious.
+The perfect side dish for BBQ, picnics, or holidays.

-Do yourselves a favor and stay away from the traditional pasta and potato salads loaded with mayo – those should not be sitting out in the sun!
+Do yourself a favor this summer and stay away from the traditional pasta and potato salads loaded with traditional mayonnaise.
+Those should not be sitting out in the sun!

-Bring this delicious, tangy, dairy free and egg free, vegan potato salad instead!
+Bring this delicious, tangy, dairy-free and egg-free, vegan roasted red potato salad instead!
 Your tastebuds will thank you.

 I’ve always been a fan of the deli style mustard potato salads.
 I love that tang from the vinegary mustard and the bits of dill pickle strewn throughout.